MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 1. [Rollback](#rolling-back-updates) any of the app's deployments
 1. [Patch](#patching-update-metadata) any releases within any of the app's deployments

-Inversely, that means that an app collaborator cannot do any of the following:
+Collaborators cannot do any of the following:

 1. Rename or delete the app
 1. Create, rename or delete new deployments within the app